cbadams2/cbadams2.github.io/projects.markdown

 Central to this experience will be its minimal nature.
 No reviews, no social aspect, just staring at a bunch of book covers, maybe reading the summary, and calling it a day.

-This project will be exclusively used to support local booksellers, and it will never link to amazon.com.
+This project will be exclusively used to support local booksellers.